 Hearts are always a great design idea because of just how customizable they are.
 This design looks like a music sheet turned into a heart for those who love music, but there are a world of personalization opportunities.

 For those who are fans of tarot or just fans of medieval weaponry, this sword tattoo is a great way to show off your love.
 This design manages to make the traditionally clunky item feel very delicate due to the extra-thin lines and light shading.

-Hokusai waves, based on the artwork, have been popular tattoo choices for centuries.
-If you want to get the beautiful work on your arm but want to customize it, try getting it done in an interesting color combo.
+Waves have been popular tattoo choices for centuries.
+If you want to get the beautiful work on your arm but want to customize it, try getting it done in an interesting color.

 Behind The Ear Tattoo